GDevelopApp/GDevelop-documentation/docs/gdevelop5/events/functions/index.md

     Functions that focus on an object can be grouped together in [custom behaviors](/gdevelop5/behaviors/events-based-behaviors/).
 It allows one step further to better organize a project.

+### Avoid event duplication in functions

+* **Links** are not available in functions, because a function is autonomous and is in theory not even tied to a project.

 ### Recursive functions